 The maximum pressure is 50 pounds and it will create only a 1.5 pound cheese.
 It’s a cheap press at 129.99, and has unique slots for whey to drain out of.
 Seven turns of this screw will apply ten pounds of pressure.
 This is our first choice stainless steel press.

 This press stands out among screw presses because it has a pressure indicator.
 It’s also made entirely of stainless steel.
 Unlike the Whey Station, its main stainless steel competitor, it has rubber feet to protect your counter.
 But, it is not dishwasher safe.

-It’s also significantly more expensive at $276.50, and is smaller at 2 gallons and comes with a four and a half inch mold.
+It’s also significantly more expensive, and is smaller at 2 gallons and comes with a four and a half inch mold.
 Reportedly, the handle is hard to use.
 Unless pressure gauges matter to you, or rubber feet, we would suggest considering the Whey Station instead, assuming you’re set on stainless steel.

 The Unique Style of a Spring Press

 Over the many centuries humans have been using cheese presses, different names have been used for various presses.
 I’m using spring press to mean a specific method of securing the force of the press, while others may use spring and screw press interchangeably, or may call any press that uses a spring a spring press.